thomykay/dhbw-projectmanagement1/lesson 207 - sprint planning/lesson 207 - slides.md

 ## Expectations till next week

 * **Start the sprint**, work to achieve your goals to (in)validate your ideas, learn and iterate your product
+  * Now is the time to really step into building the product!
 * Don't forget your 1..2 **improvement issues**
 * Thomas: Evaluation Feedback
-* What's your wicked question in terms of developing products?
+* Be prepared: What's your wicked question in respect to developing products?